How to Be A Master in Photoshop Pen Tool

 Select a second point in the image

-Creating A Curved Path Segment With The Pen Tool
+02. Creating A Curved Path Segment with the Pen Tool

 Click to the next point and drag with the Pen Tool before you release the mouse button to create a curve with the standard Pen Tool (such as the curve at the edge of the coffee cup.
 You’ll see lines appearing, called handles.